ys1998/tactile-shape-recognition/README.md

 ### Deep Learning architecture
 ![model-overview](images/model_overview.png)

 We used a modified **Multi-View Convolutional Neural Network (MVCNN)** introduced by [Hang Su et al](https://arxiv.org/abs/1505.00880) for the task of 3D shape recognition.
 The first CNN has *three* Conv-Pool layers and *two* Fully Connected layers, each with *leaky ReLU* activation.
-Instead of using a second CNN for combining the features extracted by the first CNN, we used a much simpler *voting* network, which is basically a single hidden layer feedforward neural network.
+Instead of using a second CNN for combining the features extracted by the first CNN, we used a much simpler *voting* network, which is basically a feedforward neural network with concatenated predictions as input.
 This *voting* network essentially combines the independent predictions of the first CNN for the 6 PoV images into a single final prediction.
 Details regarding the architecture are as below.

 ![model-detailed](images/model_detailed.png)